 An amended license shall be valid for the remainder of the period of the license it replaces.
-The annual fee for an amended license will be due on the same date as the
+The annual fee for an amended license will be due on the same date as the fee for the license it replaced.

 D. Special license.